Do you plan to have a fantastic stag weekend in Budapest? You can’t go wrong with the Hungarian capital.

 Why Have Your Stag/hen Party In Budapest?

 It has everything you need:

-- exciting nightlife with all sorts of bars, clubs and cafés offering music and parties,
+- Exciting nightlife with all sorts of bars, clubs, quirky ruin pubs, and cafés offering music and parties,

 I hope not only cheap booze and the superb night club scene tip the scales in favour of our city when you think about spending a stag weekend in Budapest.

 The city abounds in historic and cultural sights.
 Almost every corner has a tale to tell about the turbulent centuries of Budapest history.

 The Gellért Hill, and other slopes of the leafy Buda Hills, the Margaret Island embraced by the River Danube invites you for walks and to get some fresh air after the smoky pubs.